Brussels Central Railway Station

 The design of the Brussels Central Station railway station was signed by Victor Horta, the famous Belgian architect of the European Art Nouveau movement.
 The building was inaugurated in 1952.
 While classified heritage site, the station continues to welcome more than 150 000 passengers/day.

-Teamed up with JP Majot we were commissioned to conceive the architectural lighting design study and to develop a brand new exterior lighting.
+Teamed up with JP Majot we were commissioned to conceive the Architectural study and to develop a brand new exterior lighting.
 The objective was to offer an aesthetic approach in order to transform the Brussels Central Station into a contemporary and vivid landmark of the city.

 Our creative lighting concept focused on the preservation of the architectural character of the building.
 We used light as an extension of the architectural style to enhance its historical nobility and to create more dynamic effects.